standrze/h4rdrain/README.md

 Enter Username and Password (if desired), should boot directly into Windows.

 Note:

-To cleanup, delete Hyper-V Guest and vhdx file found the same folder as install.ps1
+- To cleanup, delete Hyper-V Guest and vhdx file found the same folder as install.ps1.
+- May need to start Hyper-V Guest manually